YottaDB/YDBDoc/ProgGuide/commands.rst

 Using Locks within Transactions
 +++++++++++++++++++++++++++++++++

 Within transactions, LOCKs are used by YottaDB to ensure the ability to serialize.
-There is no guarantee, however, that attempts by other processes to examine LOCKs held with a transaction will produce the same results as when LOCKs are outside of a transaction.
+There is no guarantee, however, that attempts by other processes to examine LOCKs held within a transaction will produce the same results as when LOCKs are outside of a transaction.
 In other words, LOCKs within transactions should never be used as simple semaphores.

 The LOCK command locks a specified resource name that controls a tree structured name space.
-Outside of transactions when one process in an environment acquires a LOCK or a ZALLOCATE on a named resource, no other YottaDB process in that environment can LOCK a resource with an "overlapping" name until the first process releases the LOCK that it holds.
+Outside of transactions, when one process in an environment acquires a LOCK or a ZALLOCATE on a named resource, no other YottaDB process in that environment can LOCK a resource with an "overlapping" name until the first process releases the LOCK that it holds.

-For information on the use of LOCKs within transactions, refer to `Chapter 5: “General Language Features of M” <https://docs.yottadb.com/ProgrammersGuide/langfeat.html>`__.
+For information on the use of LOCKs within transactions, refer to `Chapter 5: “General Language Features of M” <https://docs.yottadb.com/ProgrammersGuide/langfeat.html>`_.

 **Lock Command Operation Summary**